The King & the Commissioner: Background

 There were two separate films before entitled The King and Commissioner, which starred Mammootty and Suresh Gopi in 1995 and 1994 respectively.
 These films were successful at the box office during their period.
 Therefore, the 2012 film The King and the Commissioner is a film based on the two films mentioned.
-In addition, the lead actors in two different films were joined together with Renji Panicker as the scriptwriter.
+In addition, the lead actors in two different films were joined with Renji Panicker as the scriptwriter.

 The 2012 film marks Mammootty's fourth film and Suresh Gopi's tenth film.
 Moreover, it also marks the comeback of Shaji Kailas-Renji Panicker duo after a gap of 16 years.

 The film was earlier reported to be a successor to the three films namely The King, Commissioner, and its sequel Bharathchandran I.P.S. in 1995, 1994, and 2005 respectively.
 However, Kailas reportedly said that the film features a new plot in a new background, wherein the lead characters in Panicker's films and his are coming together.